theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Communication_Protocols/UART_Protocol.md

 4. **What are the security considerations for UART communication?**
    - Implement encryption, authentication, secure communication
    - Consider data protection, access control, and security requirements

+---

+## 🧪 Guided Labs
+1) UART timing measurement
+- Implement a UART transmitter and measure timing accuracy with an oscilloscope.

+2) Error injection testing
+- Intentionally introduce timing errors and observe UART behavior.

+## ✅ Check Yourself
+- How do you calculate the maximum baud rate for your MCU?
+- When should you use hardware vs software UART?

+## 🔗 Cross-links
+- `Communication_Protocols/Serial_Communication_Fundamentals.md` for serial basics
+- `Hardware_Fundamentals/Timer_Counter_Programming.md` for timing
+- `Hardware_Fundamentals/Digital_IO_Programming.md` for pin control

+---

 ## 📚 **Additional Resources**